Ruchikadevs/Todo-Fullstack-app/README.md

 ./mvnw spring-boot:run
 ```

-The backend server runs on:
+Backend runs on:

 ```
 http://localhost:8080
 ```

-You can verify the API by visiting:
+You can test the API at:

 ```
 http://localhost:8080/todos